BluNite/blu-Chai-Mocha-testing/README.md

   ![image glitch logo](/assets/image/glitch_logo_icon_169106.png)
   <a href ='https://elated-charm-pullover.glitch.me/test.html'><button>`Glitch Demo`</button></a>

-<a href="https://glitch.com/edit/#!/elated-charm-pullover">Link to edit/refactor this code press'⚡ Remix' button at Glitch.com for free</a>
+<a href="https://glitch.com/edit/#!/elated-charm-pullover">Link to edit/practice with this code press '⚡ Remix' button at Glitch.com for free</a>

 - to open up the html file for use in a text editor use [test.html](test.html)